See more article icon.

 • Width: Ultra thin (.75 inches)

-• Warranty: Lamson warranty
+• Warranty information: Lamson warranty

 How to change the Lamson Purist II Fly Reel retrieve: